Army arrives in Kaitaia as water crisis deepens

 The New Zealand Defence Force has been deployed to Kaitaia with tankers as Northland's water crisis deepens.

-A team from the 2 Combat Service Support Battalion, normally based at Linton Military Camp in Palmerston North, arrived in the Far North town yesterday afternoon with three army trucks fitted with water tanks along with a repair wagon and mechanics.
+A team from the 2 Combat Service Support Battalion, normally based at Linton Military Camp in Palmerston North, was due to arrive in the Far North town this afternoon with three army trucks fitted with water tanks along with a repair wagon and mechanics.

 Graeme MacDonald, spokesman for the Northland Civil Defence Emergency Management (CDEM) Group, said the army team would be based initially in Kaitaia.